nishad10/UTACSEC/README.md

 $ npm i
 ```

-## Client-side usage(PORT: 3000)[YOU DO NOT NEED SERVER RUNNING AS IT IS A STATIC PAGE FOR NOW ]
+## Client-side usage(PORT: 3000)[YOU DO NOT NEED SERVER RUNNING(Optional) AS IT IS A STATIC PAGE]
 ```terminal
 $ cd client   // go to client folder
 $ npm i       // npm install pacakges
 $ npm run dev // run it locally
 ```
-For dev purpose you can skip server for now and just run above commands to work with the site as it is static right now and doesnt use anything fromt the database.
+For dev purpose you can skip server for now and just run above commands to work with the site.

 ## Server-side usage(PORT: 8000)